47hub/47hub/README.md

 - 👋 Hi, I’m @47hub
-- 👀 I’m interested in ... coding, writing scripts. python, tabpy,windows powershell tab restAPI
+- 👀 I’m interested in coding, restAPI, ML etc
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning on a daily basis
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on everything python and tableau
-- 📫 How to reach me ...datediff7@aol.com
+- 📫 How to reach me datediff7@aol.com

 <!---
 47hub/47hub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.